armory/documentation/_spinnaker/install.md

 ### Notes on Docker

-You may not be able to access the proxy in the Docker container from your machine directly.
-You'll need to install kubectl natively on your system and then run the following two commands:
+You will not be able to access the proxy in the Docker container from your machine directly, so you'll need to install kubectl natively on your system and then run the following two commands:

 ```